Help is at hand!

-However, there will still be many parts of Aotearoa that will not have access to a local, in-person support group – so we are starting an online support group in early April 2023 to help meet the needs of all FASD-CAN caregiver members, wherever you are in the country.
+However, there will still be many parts of Aotearoa that will not have access to a local, in-person support group, so we have an online support group to help meet the needs of all FASD-CAN caregiver members, wherever you are in the country.

 Click here to download an interactive pānui / flyer about the group

 We'd love it if you could please help us spread the word and share this with friends and whānau!